 To create this illustration, I used black drawing paper with colored pencil.
 Then I photographed it, added a border, and finally put the name of the flower at the bottom of the image.
 After editing the piece a bit, I uploaded it to Redbubble.
 These roses are now available on a variety of items that allow you to hang this illustration as relaxing artwork or take it with you on functional items such as tote bags and shirts.

 This piece of mixed media artwork was created as a response to the Tsunami that landed in Japan in the early 2000's.
 I was stunned by the photos and discussions that were shared about this event.

 After the cleanup had occurred, I spent a long time thinking about the wave itself.
 The destruction and beauty was something I was drawn to.
 I took these two seemingly divergent ideas and created one painting.
 I wanted people to see the powerful beauty of nature in motion in contrast to the still grandeur of the beach.

-Monica's Sugar Skull
+Monika's Sugar Skull

 Sugar Skulls are a part of the Day of the Dead celebration that can be traced back to the Aztecs.
 I became aware of Sugar Skulls from my students years ago.